Harvard-IACS/2024-AM215/content/pages/tutorials.md

 _will_ provide you true comfort when working on real projects outside of this class.

-1. Make sure your `master` or `main` branch is in the state you want your new branch to be based on.
+1. Make sure your `main` branch is in the state you want your new branch to be based on.
 If you need to synchronize with your default remote branch you can type